cs-equitable-grading-practices/playbook/_chapters/100-grading-assignments/060-mathematically-accurate-grading.md

 To make grades more mathematically accurate, and more reflective of student learning, we can do the following:

 1. **Use a different indicator for missing work.** Reserve scores of 0 for instances where the student completed an assessment but did not answer any items on that assessment correctly.
 Use a different score -- incomplete, for instance -- to indicate that an assessment has not been completed.
-Alternately, you can not enter any score until a student completes an assessment.
+Alternately, you could choose not to enter any score until a student completes an assessment.

 2. **Use a smaller grading scale.** Instead of using the 0-100 scale, use a 0-4 scale, with higher scores indicating higher levels of proficiency.
 Such coarse scales are cognitively easier for people to grasp.
 Averaging of scores, should one choose to do so, is more accurately reflective of student learning: low scores don't "tank" a student's score as with larger scales.
 The 0-4 scale weighs success more heavily than failure, which is more motivating to students.